THE STORY OF THE

 Detail of Action Comics #33.

-The symbol as it appeared at that time in the comics' interior pages, circa 1940.
+A representation of the symbol as it appeared at that time in the comics' interior pages, circa 1940 (our webmaster's own digital painting).

 There were no borders at the ends of the "S" and no contact with the outside border, as this is the way it appeared regularly in print in the interiors, mostly drawn by John Sikela and Paul Cassidy.